OpenIPC/openipc.github.io/content/firmware.md

 ### Flash and memory layout

-We have developed a universal partition system on flash drives and it is now available as standard for all types of devices.
+We have developed a universal partition system for camera flash chips and it is now available as standard for all types of devices.
+(Note that it means it likely doesn't match vendor flash layout.)

 #### OpenIPC flash layout